Shelley's Story

 My life changed overnight in 2004 when I was diagnosed with the rare condition of narcolepsy with cataplexy.
 Just a year after setting up my own company I got in the car one morning and just couldn't stay awake.

-Fifteen years on and more powerful drugs hold the cataplexy back most of the time although strong emotions can still floor me.
-When my brother recently announced his engagement to his girlfriend of 10 years that I adore, well let’s just say mine was the most spectacular response!
+Twenty years on and more powerful drugs hold the cataplexy back most of the time although strong emotions can still floor me.
+When my brother and now sister-in-law announced their engagement, well let's just say mine was the most spectacular response!

 I have never worn one.